-Safety and security drills are held to practice orderly exits, evacuations, and lockdowns in an emergency.
+"School security drill" means an exercise, other than a fire drill, to practice procedures that respond to an emergency situation including, but not limited to, a bomb threat, non-fire evacuation, lockdown, or active shooter situation and that is similar in duration to a fire drill.
 Students must follow the directions of the teachers in charge and remain quiet during drills.
 A directive will dictate an "all clear" signal, at which time students and staff will resume a regular school day.
 The laws of the state mandate that all students must follow the prescribed procedures of the drill under the directives of the administration.